-It was so much fun reading Jessie’s post.
+Much thanks to guest writer, Jessie Heaton, for this fun post!
 In case you didn’t know, she’s my oldest daughter, and the cute little girl in the photos is my granddaughter!
-(Grandma love!) 🙂
+(Grandma love!)

-If you have some more favorite places or things you like to do with your children (or grandchildren) in Salt Lake County, PLEASE share them with us in the comments below.
+If you have more ideas of activities that are free for kids in Salt Lake County, PLEASE share them with us in the comments below.

 Other Utah articles you might be interested in:

 Farm County of Thanksgiving Point

 It’s Not Christmas Without a Temple Square Visit

 I love this!
 Now I can’t wait to visit Utah again so I can try some of these places out!

 One free place I’ve been in the Salt Lake Valley is: Scheels, a pretty awesome sport’s store.
 You can walk around and see what the store has to offer, including lots of stuffed wild life, photo ops, a fish tank, and an indoor Ferris wheel.
 The Ferris wheel does cost a few bucks for a ride, but everything else is free as long as you aren’t tempted to buy any merchandise. ☺

 Pingback: North of Anchorage: Adventure Closer Than You Think! - Postcards & Passports

 Free is always good!
 I’ve never been to Utah!